lesnuages/deckshock4-toggle/README.md

 # DeckShock4 Toggle

-DeckShock4 Toggle is a Decky plugin that lets you monitor and control the native `deckshock4` systemd service on a Steam Deck.
+DeckShock4 Toggle is a Decky plugin that lets you monitor and control [deckshock4](https://github.com/the-maazu/deckshock4) via a systemd service on a Steam Deck.
 Use it to quickly start, stop, restart, or toggle the service's boot behaviour without leaving Game Mode.

 ## Features